The welfare of the children is paramount.

 The school will ensure there is a clear system of communication for channelling concerns and that there are no barriers to this communication.

-All staff will read and follow Keeping Children Safe in Education September 2019.
+All staff will read and follow Keeping-children-safe-in-education.
 In addition, the school follows the guidelines set out by the South Gloucestershire Children’s board – http://sites.southglos.gov.uk/safeguarding/

 We have a policy that is based on rewards and sanctions.
 Good behaviour is rewarded and inappropriate behaviour is marginalised.
 We expect your support to ensure your child is well behaved and polite.

 When there is concern over a child’s behaviour, we will always involve the parents so that we can work together to resolve the problem.